egregorio/Snake-Swimming-Vortex-Code/README.md

    `ddptv_data.mat` and `piv_functions.m`
 4. Run the script.

+## Acknowledgements

+This code was adapted from the script written by Vincent Stin for his thesis (10.70675/ebec3ce5z7e2dz4ad9z89c4z3f21fdee0281).

 ## Funding

 This work is funded by the Agence Nationale de la Recherche (France) through project DRAGON2 (ANR-20-CE02-0010).